The Goonies II: Reception

 The game received generally positive reviews upon release.
 Famitsu rated the game 26 out of 40.
 Computer and Video Games rated the game 81% in 1989.

 It is listed as 16th on Gamasutra's list of 20 open world games.
 There, it is described as considerably less difficult than predecessor The Goonies though it still "basically requires a strategy guide to finish".
-Gameplay progression is based partially upon implicit clues, such as the strategic absence of things, making a player think that the occasional discovery is "the most awesome thing in the world".
+Gameplay progression is based partially upon implicit clues, such as the strategic absence of things, making a player to think that the occasional discovery is "the most awesome thing in the world".